thuguerre/WebSiteQuickAddingForTodoist/API_DEPLOYMENT.md

 # Build, package and deploy the project

 By default, a commit on the GitHub repository (today all branches, tomorrow only on `master`) will activate an auto-deployment of the Java API to Google Cloud Platform AppEngine, using GitHub Actions, on an TEST Environment.
+The workflow is run only if a file in the API directory `TodoistProxyAPI` is changed.

 The deployment workflow is described in `.github/workflows/auto-deploy-api.yml`.